ianb/silverlining/silverlining/init-files/README.txt

 lib/python/easy-install.pth of these files.

-There are some absolute paths that get put into the environment, but toppcloud makes these paths relative before uploading (since it will be uploaded into a different location).
+There are some absolute paths that get put into the environment, but Silver Lining makes these paths relative before uploading (since it will be uploaded into a different location).